Ryandaydev/odsc-west-2024-2/README.md

 # How to use APIs in Data Science Without Breaking Anything
-Presentation for Data Science KC October 2024
+## Presentation for Data Science KC October 2024

+A few highlights:

+* Using APIs in Streamlit with a simple client
+* Using APIs in generative AI with LangChain with a full SDK
+* Using APIs in Jupyter Notebooks with a simple client